A question we received from a client inspired this here blog:

 Day 9 – you finally get through to your GP, who confirms receipt

-Day 13 – the GP requested prepayment from the insurer before they will complete the PMAR
+Day 13 – the GP requests prepayment from the insurer before they will complete the PMAR

 Day 20 – prepayment made